Compare Forex Brokers!

 Every trader will trade preferred currency pairs which will dictate the markets and thus the time of day they will trade.
 In order to make money from Forex trading, there is needs to be the volatility of prices on the market.
 The market opens, and the major sessions will create the volatility needed to find profitable trading opportunities.

 The FX Market is open over the five-day work week, so it is important to match your trading plan with the markets that are open.
-The most common period South Africans trade is between 10 am and 4 pm as this gives traders the opportunity to trade the close of the Tokyo session, the open of the London session and the open of the New York session.
+For example, the most common period South Africans trade is between 10 am and 4 pm as this gives traders the opportunity to trade the close of the Tokyo session, the open of the London session and the open of the New York session.

 Executing on your Trading Plan